Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Related Work

-\paragraph{Neural ODEs and Hamiltonian Dynamics.} Neural Ordinary Differential Equations (ODEs) have been widely used to model continuous-time dynamics~\citep{neuralode}, offering flexibility in time integration and improved generalization.
+\paragraph{Neural ODEs and Hamiltonian Dynamics.} Neural Ordinary Differential Equations (ODEs) have been widely used to model continuous-time dynamics~\citep{neuralode}, offering flexibility in time integration and improved generalization, and have also been extended to graph-structured data \cite{GDE,gravina_ctan,gravina_tgode}.
 There has been significant interest in extending neural ODEs to capture physical systems by drawing inspiration from Hamiltonian dynamics~\citep{arnol2013mathematical}.
-Notable examples include Hamiltonian Neural Networks (HNNs)~\citep{greydanus2019hamiltonian} and Symplectic ODE-Net~\citep{zhong2020symplectic}, which achieve energy conservation and stable long-term predictions by learning a parameterized Hamiltonian function.
+Most closely related to our work is HOGN~\citep{greydanus2019hamiltonian}, which parameterizes Hamiltonian dynamics with graph-based message passing, but does not explicitly study long-range spatio-temporal dependencies.
+Other notable examples include Hamiltonian Neural Networks (HNNs)~\citep{greydanus2019hamiltonian} and Symplectic ODE-Net~\citep{zhong2020symplectic}, which achieve energy conservation and stable long-term predictions by learning a parameterized Hamiltonian function.
 This conservation property has also been explored as a way to mitigate gradient vanishing in deep neural networks~\citep{galimberti2023-hdgn,Lanthaler2023-NeuralOscillators,rusch2025oscillatory}, and it has inspired new architectures for enhancing long-range propagation in GNNs~\citep{gravina_phdgn} as well as long-horizon forecasting in state-space-model~\citep{rusch2025oscillatory}.
 However, these works remain different from ours, as they focus either on static graphs or purely temporal sequences.

 In this work, we propose a novel GNS that leverages dynamical systems theory to preserve the gradient flow across distant nodes in spatial domains.
 Trained with multi-step loss, this model can mitigate error accumulation and hence, enable accurate long-term physical simulation.